happykit/auth-email/README.md

 #### `pages/api/[...params].js`

 This file defines a [Catch all API route](https://nextjs.org/docs/api-routes/dynamic-api-routes#catch-all-api-routes) which handles all requests to `/api/auth/*`.

-This file, `happyauth/index.js` and `happyauth/server.js` are the three places where you can configure HappyAuth.

 <details>
 <summary>Less important files</summary>